Elle Johnson

 Lois "Elle" Johnson is an American television writer, producer, and showrunner.

 Early life and education

 Johnson grew up in Hollis, Queens in New York City.
 Her father was a parole officer and her uncle was a homicide detective.
 In 1981, her 16-year-old cousin was killed in a botched robbery at a Burger King in the Bronx.

 Johnson graduated from Harvard University in 1986 with an AB in art history.

 Career

 Given her family's background in law enforcement, Johnson's career as a writer and producer in television has centered around police procedurals and other police crime dramas, including Homicide: Life on the Street, CSI: Miami, Street Time, Law & Order, The Glades, and Bosch.
 Other shows she has worked on include Rescue 77, Any Day Now, Ghost Whisperer, and The Fosters.

+Johnson, formerly a member of Writers Guild of America West, left and maintained financial core status in 1999.

 Johnson was an executive producer and co-showrunner for the 2020 Netflix miniseries Self Made: Inspired by the Life of Madam C. J. Walker.